strongloop/strongloop.com2/_posts/2018-11-02-october-milestone.md

 As the fall season was in full gear, the LoopBack team was busy wrapping up items planned for our General Availability (GA) release and publishing the release on Wednesday, October 10th!
-On top of that, the team was able to complete a number of stretch goals for the month and focused on helping our users with questions, bugs and feature requests.
+On top of that, the team completed a number of stretch goals for the month and focused on helping our users with questions, bugs and feature requests.
 Moreover, the team also took part in two different conferences to spread the word on LoopBack 4.
 Read more to find out how it all unfolded.